protz/dagstuhl-rust-2025/2-Proposal.md

 - 25412 Sound Static Program Analysis in Modern Software Engineering.
 This seminar focused on static analyses at large, and how they interact with software engineering processes.
 A particular emphasis was put on Web Applications.
-We instead focus on Rust specifically, and on the underlying scientific problems.
+We instead focus on Rust specifically and put more emphasis on verification (deductive and model checking), besides program analysis.
 - 26111 Formal Analysis and Verification in Quantum Programming Languages.
   Verification is also something we aim for, but not in the context of quantum languages.